dmitrisg/collegeClasses/CSC276/SQL Guide.md

   create database game276[username]; -- this creates a new DB. use game276[username]; -- makes sure the rest of commands will be executed in this DB.
   ```
     c.
 Creating some tables.
 Enter this code and, afterwards, run the script.
-To do this, click the lightning bolt icon right above your texts.
+To do this, click the lightning bolt icon right above your text.
 Note that if part of your script is selected, then only that part will execute.
  ```
  create table Game
     (id INTEGER AUTO_INCREMENT PRIMARY KEY,